Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 21 HoursObjective:

-To assist Analysts and Designers in the System Engineering field in effectively gathering requirements and subsequently implementing embedded software design based on system specifications using UML 2 and SysML.
+To assist analysts and designers in the system engineering field in understanding how to efficiently gather requirements and proceed with embedded software design and implementation based on system specifications, using UML 2 and SysML.

-This three-day training is designed to help system analysts articulate their needs clearly and enable designers to create an appropriate architectural design for the system based on these requirements.
+This three-day training aims to help system analysts clearly express their needs and enable designers to create appropriate architectural designs for the system based on those needs.

-The resulting system architecture ensures a high level of agility in the embedded software, making it adaptable to changes.
-It also maintains coherent traceability from the business rules encapsulated in system functions to the usage choices (use cases) of end-users, all the way down to the software implementation level.
+The resulting system architecture ensures a high level of agility for embedded system software when facing changes.
+It enables coherent traceability from business rules encapsulated in system functions and end-user usage choices (use cases) down to the software implementation level.

 Applying SysML with MagicDraw/Cameo

-21 HoursThis is a 3-day training program that covers the principles of modeling, UML, SysML, and the use of MagicDraw or Cameo, following a case study that demonstrates a typical model-based systems engineering approach.
+21 HoursThis three-day training program covers the core principles of modeling, UML, and SysML, along with the practical use of MagicDraw or Cameo through a case study that illustrates a standard model-based systems engineering approach.

 The course:

-- Includes lectures and hands-on practice in using MagicDraw or Cameo for systems modeling with SysML;
+- Combines lectures with hands-on practice in using MagicDraw or Cameo for systems modeling via SysML;

-- Provides practical experience in building system model examples;
+- Offers practical experience in constructing system model examples;

-- Demonstrates how to trace model elements across different views;
+- Demonstrates how to trace model elements across various views;

-- Shows how to use MagicDraw features effectively;
+- Explains how to utilize MagicDraw features effectively;

-- Is based on a consistent modeling case study.
+- Relies on a cohesive modeling case study.

 Audience:

-- System architects, system engineers, software architects, and other stakeholders who will create and use models.
+- System architects, system engineers, software architects, and other stakeholders responsible for creating and utilizing models.

 Methods: